This story was printed in the MArk, and is an expanded version of an article posted on the M-A Chronicle in December.

 Hammel contacted leadership teacher Michael Amoroso after the results were announced, addressing the timeline confusion, and said, “[Amoroso] apologized for giving the wrong time and date to M-A Today and said that doing a recount would be too difficult.”

-Even more problematic: Roughly half of the votes appear illegitimate.
+In total, roughly half of the votes on those very election forms appear illegitimate.
 Students not in the class of 2019 voted.
 Students from other schools in the district voted.
-Non-verifiable, non-seq accounts like “[email protected]” and “[email protected]” voted.
+Non-verifiable, non-seq accounts like “firstname.lastname@example.org” and “email@example.com” voted.
 Some students appear to have voted several times.
 According to sources, leadership counted all votes, regardless of their email.

 So who really won?
 We don’t know, and we’re not sure anyone does.
 The winner depends on two things: when the polls were closed, and whether or not all votes were counted, even invalid ones.

-Voting data is public record according to the Student Press Law Center.
-408 votes were tallied from Monday morning through Thursday afternoon, but after trying to find a match for every ID number, only 294 of these were cast by M-A sophomores, juniors, or seniors.
+Voting data is public record according to the Student Press Law Center, and according to the current leadership tally 408 votes were recorded from Monday morning through Thursday afternoon, but after trying to find a match for every ID number, only 294 of these were cast by M-A sophomores, juniors, or seniors.
 74 were from invalid district email addresses, and 40 were from servers outside the district.

 What do these numbers translate to?
 Only 57 percent of the total votes were valid, cast by current seniors who voted in their own class election.

 When was Leadership supposed to stop counting?
-M-A Today announced Thursday as the deadline, Mills said he didn’t remember, and Scandlyn and Amoroso have not responded to a request to comment.
-However, the only time Scandlyn and Mills are ahead in total votes is if they are stopped on Wednesday.
+That also depends on who you ask.
+M-A Today announced Thursday as the deadline, Mills said he didn’t remember, Amoroso declined to comment, and an anonymous Leadership student said it was supposed to continue until Friday’s rally.
+However, the only time Scandlyn and Mills are ahead in total votes is if they are stopped at midnight on Wednesday.

 So the data is confusing, but according to Leadership our data is, indeed, official.
 In every case, Hammel and Wong have more votes from seniors.